ziozzang/alpine_on_any_distro/README.md

 curl -sL bit.ly/alpineapk | sh
 ```

+# License
+MIT License. use your own risk.

 # Limitation
-* RHEL / Centos use "GLIBC". but alpine use "MUSL".
+* Basicllay generic linux distro use basic library as "GLIBC". but alpine use "MUSL".
+There's no binary compatability between libc level.
-* gcc compile is not compatable between RHEL/CentOS and Alpine
+* gcc compile is not compatable between Generic Linux Distro like (RHEL/CentOS/Debian/Ubuntu) and Alpine